 With increasing arrests arising from things that happen in and outside of schools, such as the sexting scandal out of Oakland County, or bringing weapons to school, more and more teenagers find themselves in custody.
 Therefore, it is imperative that teenagers know of their rights and understand them.
 The most important right that anyone, not just teenagers, needs to invoke is the right to an attorney.
 Teenagers need to understand that they need to invoke their right to have an attorney present because in most cases that go to trial, false confessions or incriminating statements are extremely persuasive to juries.

 It is very important for teenagers to understand their rights before entering an interrogation room, especially if the teenager is there for questioning about a sex crime.
-The Law Offices of Shannon M. Smith handles all sex crimes, especially criminal sexual conduct, in Oakland, Wayne, Washtenaw, and Macomb counties.
+The Smith Blythe, PC handles all sex crimes, especially criminal sexual conduct, in Oakland, Wayne, Washtenaw, and Macomb counties.
 Our office has high experience in cases involving teenagers.
 If you are facing allegations of committing a sex crime, contact our office to set up a consultation.